RocksDB: MongoDB

 The MongoRocks project provides a storage module for MongoDB where the storage engine is RocksDB.

 A related program is Rocks Strata, a tool written in Go, which allows managing incremental backups of MongoDB when RocksDB is used as the storage engine.

 MySQL

-The MyRocks project creates a new RocksDB-based storage engine for MySQL.
+The MyRocks project created a new RocksDB-based storage engine for MySQL.
 In-depth details about MyRocks were presented at Percona Live 2016.